The Latest Rembrandt: Dutch Museum Identifies Artist of “Vision of Zacharias in the Temple”

 “Zechariah was troubled by what he saw, and fear came upon him.
 But the angel said to him, ‘Do not be afraid, Zechariah, because your prayer has been heard.
 Your wife Elizabeth will bear you a son, and you shall name him John’” (Luke 1:12-13, NABRE).

-Bikker and Noble suggest that “the Vision of Zacharias is an example of Rembrandt’s fascination with God speaking through dreams and visions and the effect it has on humans.”
+Bikker and Noble suggested that “the Vision of Zacharias is an example of Rembrandt’s fascination with God speaking through dreams and visions and the effect it has on humans.”

-The two experts compare the Vision of Zacharias to a contemporaneous painting by Rembrandt from 1630, Jeremiah Lamenting the Destruction of Jerusalem.
+The two experts compared the Vision of Zacharias to a contemporaneous painting by Rembrandt from 1630, Jeremiah Lamenting the Destruction of Jerusalem.

 The Vision of Zacharias is on long-term loan to the Rijksmuseum and has been on public view since March 4.